Bakewell

 Residential development activity is lower than average in Bakewell according to AreaSearch's national comparison of local real estate markets

-Bakewell averaged approximately two new dwelling approvals per year over the past five financial years, totalling 14 homes.
-As of FY26, 0 approvals have been recorded.
-On average, 5.4 new residents arrived annually for each dwelling constructed between FY21 and FY25.
-This demand significantly outpaces supply, typically leading to price growth and increased buyer competition.
+Bakewell has averaged approximately two new dwelling approvals per year over the past five financial years, totalling 14 homes.
+As of FY26, one approval has been recorded.
+Historically, between FY21 and FY25, an average of 5.4 new residents arrived annually for each dwelling constructed.
+This indicates significant demand exceeding supply, typically leading to price growth and increased buyer competition.

-New properties are constructed at an average cost of $325,000.
-In FY26, commercial approvals valued at $244,000 have been registered, indicating a predominantly residential focus.
-Compared to Greater Darwin, Bakewell has significantly less development activity, 79.0% below the regional average per person.
-This constrained new construction often reinforces demand and pricing for existing dwellings, although recent periods have seen increased activity.
-However, this activity remains under the national average, suggesting the area's established nature and potential planning limitations.
+New properties are constructed at an average expected cost of $325,000.
+In the current financial year, $244,000 in commercial approvals have been registered, suggesting a predominantly residential focus compared to Bakewell's development activity, which is 79.0% below the regional average per person.
+This constrained new construction usually reinforces demand and pricing for existing dwellings.
+However, recent periods have seen an increase in development activity, although it remains under the national average, indicating the area's established nature and suggesting potential planning limitations.
 Recent building activity consists entirely of attached dwellings, offering affordable entry pathways and attracting downsizers, investors, and first-time purchasers.
-This marks a significant departure from existing housing patterns, which are currently 54.0% houses.
+This marks a significant shift from existing housing patterns, which are currently 54.0% houses, potentially due to diminishing developable land availability and evolving lifestyle preferences and housing affordability needs.
+Bakewell shows a mature, established area with around 970 people per approval.

-Bakewell has a population density of around 970 people per approval, indicating a mature, established area.
-By 2041, Bakewell is expected to grow by 809 residents (AreaSearch quarterly estimate).
-If current development rates continue, housing supply may not keep pace with population growth, potentially increasing buyer competition and supporting stronger price growth.
+Looking ahead, Bakewell is expected to grow by 812 residents through to 2041, according to the latest AreaSearch quarterly estimate.
+If current development rates continue, housing supply may not keep pace with population growth, potentially increasing competition among buyers and supporting stronger price growth.

 Frequently Asked Questions - Development